Our range of leisure and hobby courses keeps growing, with even more fun and exciting courses starting throughout 2025.

 - Assisting, Observing, and Teaching Practice

-- Dance Practice and Production
+- Dance Culture and Community

 FURTHER INFORMATION